EyasuTeshome/shifttracker/job-search/prepare-for-behavioral-interview-practice.md

 ## Description

-In this lesson, you will refresh your understanding of behavioral interviews to prepare yourself for peer-to-peer practice sessions that will take place in the morning sessions.
+In this lesson, you will refresh your understanding of behavioral interviews to prepare yourself for the peer-to-peer practice sessions we have designed to help you prepare for this kind of interviews.

 ### Why is it important to practice for behavioral interviews?